dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

-An example excerpt from a image description using these child-elements of `preferences`, results in the following:
+An example excerpt from a image description using these child-elements of `preferences`, results in the following image description:

 .. code-block:: xml